Boolean Compressed Sensing and Noisy Group Testing: Introduction

-While the degradation of CS with noise has been characterized (see ~\cite{donoho,candes,wainwright1,wainwright2,gastpar,goyal,fletcher} and references therein), the noisy group testing problem, the main focus of this paper, has not been systematically studied.
+While the degradation of CS with noise has been characterized (see ~\cite{donoho,candes,wainwright1,wainwright2,gastpar,goyal,fletcher} and references therein), the noisy group testing problem, the main focus of this paper, has been mostly unexplored.
 Our attention in this paper is on the so called non-adaptive testing problem~\cite{du}, where the measurement matrix is formed prior to performing the tests.

 A significant part of the existing research on group testing is focused on combinatorial pool design (i.e. construction of measurement matrices) to guarantee the detection of the items of interest using a small number of tests.
 Two types of matrix constructions have been considered.
 Disjunct matrices~\cite{du} satisfy the so called covering property\footnote{We say that a row $x$ is covered by a row $y$ iff $x\vee y=y$.}.
 In the context of group testing this property implies that a test pattern obtained by taking any $K$ rows of the measurement matrix does not cover any other boolean sum of $K$ or smaller number of rows\footnote{In the combinatorial pool design literature, the roles of rows and columns are interchanged.
-In other words, the measurement matrix is ${\cal C}^T$, i.e., the transpose of our matrix $\cal C$.
+In other words, the measurement matrix is $\emb{X}^T$, i.e., the transpose of our matrix $\emb{X}$.
 What motivates our choice is consistency with the standard information theoretic convention for codewords being rows of a codebook.}.
 Equivalently, for any $K+1$ rows, there always exists a column with $1$ in a row and $0$s in the other $K$ rows.
 Matrices that satisfy this property are often referred to as superimposed codes and combinatorial constructions were extensively developed by ~\cite{kautz,dyachkov,erdos}.
 Superimposed codes are not only desirable because they ensure identifiability but they also lead to efficient decoding.
 Separability~\cite{du} is a weaker notion that is also often employed.
-A separable matrix ensures that the boolean sum of $K$ rows are all distinct, which ensures identifiability.
+A separable matrix ensures that the boolean sums of $K$ rows are all distinct, which ensures identifiability.
 Uniquely decipherable codes~\cite{dyachkov,kautz} are codes that guarantee that every boolean sum of $K$ or smaller number of rows are distinct.
 Recently, it has been shown~\cite{chen} that all of these notions are equivalent up to a scaling factor on the number of tests $T$.